Status: [content-frozen]

 Gerfried revealed also the reason behind the name

 adopted when Alexander Reichle-Schmehl noticed that, according to the

 the earliest recorded association between April 1 and foolishness

 can be found in Chaucer's Canterbury Tales (1392).

-As end note, Gerfried added that even if the all-in-one distribution was only
+As a final note, Gerfried added that even if the all-in-one distribution was only

-a joke, the cross-distro collaboration was real and exciting, thanks to all
+a joke, the cross-distro collaboration was real and exciting, and thanked all

 Andreas Tille sent a report

-from Med@Tel conference held in Luxembourg and dedicated to medicine
+from the Med@Tel conference held in Luxembourg and dedicated to medicine

 informatics.
 This year, Andreas delivered a talk titled